|About UsContact FSFAQ'SNewsroom|

-The Forest Service Continuing Education (CE-WFW) Program mission is supporting agency natural resource professionals as they work to sustain the health, diversity, and productivity of the Nation’s forests and grasslands to meet the needs of present and future generations.
+The Forest Service Continuing Education (CE-WFWARP) Program role is supporting agency natural resource professionals as they work to sustain the health, diversity, and productivity of the Nation’s forests and grasslands to meet the needs of present and future generations

-Briefly, the WFW Continuing Education program has two levels
+The WFWARP Continuing Education program has two levels in the program.

 Level I: Technical Leadership

 It is aimed at GS 5-11 and those new to the Forest Service, but it is not exclusive.
 Technical Leadership includes such workshops as 'Endangered Species Act', 'Water Resource Management for Line & Staff', or 'Designing for Aquatic Organism Passage at Road-Stream Crossings'.

 Primarily a focus of four workshops; 'Leadership', 'Communications', 'Natural Resource Policy, Values and Economics', and 'Program Management'.
 Because workshops will always be changing in Level I, there is no graduation from that level.
 You are welcome to repeat any of the workshops over your career as the content will always be updated.
 In addition to the workshops, however, a completed project is necessary to graduate from Level II.
 A project can be either the Program Plan developed in Program Management or a couple other options.
 Work with the National Coordinator in developing your project.

 Once registered, a participant needing to drop must find a substitute or pay fixed cost.
 Check with us first, just in case we have a waiting list.
 Tuition is low cost for these workshops, consequently we do not have much leeway on letting people drop.
 The budgets have been set and spent based on your current confirmation.
 Thank you for your understanding and consideration.